vmware-tanzu-labs/cf-mgmt/README.md

 ### Features
 - Removing users from cf that are not in cf-mgmt metadata was added in 0.48+ release.
 This is an opt-in feature for existing cf-mgmt users at an org and space config level.
 For any new orgs/config created with cf-mgmt cli 0.48+ it will default this parameter to true.
 To opt-in ensure you are using latest cf-mgmt version when running pipeline and add `enable-remove-users: true` to your configuration.

+- Removing orgs and spaces from cf that are not in cf-mgmt metadata was added in 0.0.63+ release.
+This is an opt-in feature for existing cf-mgmt users at an org and space config level.
+For any new orgs/config created with cf-mgmt cli 0.0.63+ it will default this parameter to true.
+To opt-in ensure you are using latest cf-mgmt version when running pipeline and add `enable-delete-orgs: true` or `enable-delete-spaces: true` to your configuration.

 ### Recommended workflow

 Operations team can setup a a git repo seeded with cf-mgmt configuration.
 This will be linked to a concourse pipeline (example pipeline generated below) that will create orgs, spaces, map users, create quotas, deploy ASGs based on changes to git repo.
 Consumers of this can submit a pull request via GIT to the ops team with comments like any other commit.
 This will create a complete audit log of who requested this and who approved within GIT history.
 Once PR accepted then concourse will provision the new items.